szukalski/zooweb/content/finance/the-intelligent-investor.md

     * Could be a long wait, and a loss of income
     * Better to invest when he has money to, except when the general market level is much higher than can be justified by well-established standards of value
 * Never buy a stock immediately after a substantial rise, or sell one immediately after a substiantial drop
+* Mr Market's job is to provide you with prices; your job is to decide whether it is to your advantage to act on them

+# 9 - Investing in Investment Funds

+**Just work with ETFs**